Students and Parents

-For advice and information regarding GCSE options and post-16 opportunities, including colleges, apprenticeships, employment with training, volunteering, internships, universities and local vacancies, please visit the Access Southampton website by clicking here and The National Careers Service website by clicking here, Careermap by clicking here CareermapLive – Careermap, Careerpilot by clicking here https://careerpilot.org.uk/ , icould by clicking here https://icould.com/explore and the Parents’ Guide to Careers for National Careers Week PDF below.
+For advice and information regarding Key Stage 4 options and post-16 opportunities, including colleges, apprenticeships, employment with training, volunteering, internships, universities and local vacancies, please visit the Access Southampton website by clicking here, The National Careers Service website by clicking here, Careermap by clicking here CareermapLive – Careermap, Careerpilot by clicking here https://careerpilot.org.uk/ , icould by clicking here https://icould.com/explore and the Parents’ Guide to Careers for National Careers Week PDF below.

-If you have any questions about Careers Education, Information, Advice and Guidance (CEIAG), or would like to provide us with feedback on our programme, please contact Mr Paterson, Faculty Leader for IAG, Work Related Learning and Alternative Provision (Careers Leader) at firstname.lastname@example.org
+If you have any questions about Careers Education, Information, Advice and Guidance (CEIAG), or would like to provide us with feedback on our programme, please contact Mr Paterson, Faculty Leader for IAG and Careers at 02380323111 email@example.com.

-Please use the websites below to support your child with decisions about their education and career path choices and to speak to an adviser.
+Please use the websites below to support with decisions about education and career path choices and to speak to an adviser.
 Where available a link has been provided to the ofsted report for education institutions and training providers.

 Please click here for Training Provider links.